mca91/ITEWR_DC_Course/chapter2.md

     } else {
       D[i] <- 0
     }
   }", not_typed_msg="Make sure You use the loop proposed above.
-If you have done so, check Your replacement for the `???`.") test_object("D") test_function("length") test_function("is.vector")
+If you have done so, check Your replacement for both `???`.") test_object("D") test_function("length") test_function("is.vector")